Khoang4/Pong-Dynasty/README.md

 # Pong-Dynasty

-THIS PROJECT WILL REQUIRE OPENING USING THE GREENFOOT IDE
+#THIS PROJECT WILL REQUIRE OPENING USING THE GREENFOOT IDE

-AUTHORS:
+#AUTHORS: \n
 Kenny Hoang John Manneschmidt

-USER INSTRUCTIONS:
+#USER INSTRUCTIONS:\n
-player 1 controls:
+player 1 controls:\n
-wasd for movement and space to swing the paddle player 2 controls arrow keys for movement and shift to swing the paddle
+wasd for movement and space to swing the paddle\n player 2 controls\n arrow keys for movement and shift to swing the paddle